maturoandrew/text_analysis/README.md

  own intuition but should be further tuned.
 Another test can also be added where common words are removed and only words of *value* are compared between the two blocks.
 The last pieces that can be tidied are mostly aesthetics.
- The psot request could carry txt files.
+ The app could do more heavy special character handling.
+The post request could carry txt files.
 The html can be scrapped depending on common use cases.